p0sql/net-tools/vlan-hopping/README.md

 # net-tools
 This script allow an attacker to carry out a Double Tagging Attack on a target vlan.
-Use Wireshark on the target to verify that you receive a icmp request from your IP if so, your switch have misconfigurations.
+Use Wireshark on the target to verify that you receive a ICMP request from your ip address, if so, your switches have misconfigurations.

 ## Usage
 Python >= 3.4